kbsjacobbb/Programming-Assignment-4/README.md

     plt.show()

 These lines of code display the bar graphs of the results from the first set of lines of code.

+    highest_track = average_track.idxmax()
+    highest_gender = average_gender.idxmax()
+    highest_hometown = average_hometown.idxmax()

+These lines of code identify the highest average or "max" of the scores for each category.

+    print("Category with Highest Sample Mean for Track:", highest_track) print("Category with Highest Sample Mean for Gender:", highest_gender) print("Category with Highest Sample Mean for Hometown:", highest_hometown)

+These lines of code display the highest average score for each category.